 - Payments Accepted After Notice but Before Eviction

 If an unexpired lease for a stated period of time provides that tenant may be evicted for breach of the lease, the landlord may file a complaint in District Court if the tenant or person in possession has:

-1. Violated (breached) the lease;
+- Violated (breached) the lease;

-3. The tenant refuses to comply.
+- The tenant refuses to comply.

-1. The breach of the lease involves behavior by a tenant or a person who is on the property with the tenant's consent; and
+- The breach of the lease involves behavior by a tenant or a person who is on the property with the tenant's consent; and

-If the tenant or other person in possession cannot be found, the court considers service of the summons to be sufficient.
-In that case, the sheriff or constable must post a copy of the summons in a conspicuous place on the property, and send a copy of the notice by first class mail to the tenant.
-Read the Law: Maryland Code, Real Property, Sections 8-402.1(a)(1)(ii) and (2)
+If the tenant, or other person in possession, cannot be found, the court considers service of the summons to be sufficient if the sheriff or constable posts a copy of the summons in a conspicuous place on the property and sends a copy of the notice by first class mail to the tenant.
+Read the Law: Md.
+Code, Real Property, §§ 8-402.1(a)(1)(ii) and (2)

 Payments Accepted After Notice but Before Eviction

 If a landlord accepts a payment from a tenant after giving the tenant notice of the breach of lease but before evicting the tenant, it is not considered a waiver of the breach of lease notice or any judgment for possession unless the parties specifically agree in writing.

 Any payment accepted must first be applied to the rent (or the equivalent of rent relative to the date that the landlord actually recovers possession of the premises), then to court costs (including court-awarded damages and legal fees), and then to any loss of rent caused by the breach of lease.